 Arts Resources in Collaboration, Inc. (ARC) is a not-for-profit organization founded in 1976 to advance the public's access to knowledge about the arts and culture.
 ARC's network of interrelated programs includes the EYE ON DANCE & THE ARTS television series and Video Library, one of the largest primary source video collections on dance activities in America.
 Prized for its educational and historical value, EOD charts the people and trends defining dance.
 Over thirty-five percent of the programs feature artists-of-color and underdocumented contributors no longer living or recorded in any other media.
 This major educational archive serves as a resource for university dance instructors, researchers, students, critics, and the dance-interested public.
 The complete catalog is available at http://www.eyeondance.org/videotape/index.cfm and purchase - or rather permanent lease (such are the terms) is available at http://www.eyeondance.org/videotape/ordering.cfm.
 Some major dance libraries such as Ohio State University and New York Public Library house full sets of Eye on Dance programs.
 Until ARC digitizes full transcripts of the 300+ titles in the series (hopefully by 2012), descriptions of video programs can be read from NYPL catalog records or those at Ohio State.
 For those wishing to probe the background of this important dance video series, the Library of Congress has an Eye on Dance archival collection.

 Of special interest is NYPL's growing digital collections, including the Jerome Robbins Dance Division Moving Image Archive.
 With regard to physical materials, due to the fragility (and often rarity) of NYPL's materials, it's unlikely that the Dance Circulating Collection at NYPL offers videos through Interlibrary Loan, though some other materials may be borrowed - the term "circulating" as applied to video materials at NYPL seems to mean checking the materials out for use within the NYPL.
 For in-depth research, a trip to New York City to access NYPL's video materials is worthwhile.
-To peruse the possibilities try using NYPL's Advanced search; to search more than one format, press the "Ctrl" key while clicking on DVD, VHS, etc. or, to get video of any format, place the term "videorecordnig" (all one word) in a keyword box, then add other terms appropriate to your research interests.
+To peruse the possibilities try using NYPL's Advanced search; to search more than one format, press the "Ctrl" key while clicking on DVD, VHS, etc. or, to get video of any format, place the term "videorecording" (all one word) in a keyword box, then add other terms appropriate to your research interests.
 You will probably want to select "Dance Research Collection" from the "Collection" drop-down box in order to focus your search more closely.

 A search for Dance among LoC's digital resources yields information on a number of collections of interest to the dance scholar.
 The Dance link in the "Subjects" division of LoC's Guide to Performing Arts Resources offers an older listing from among LoC's vast special collections in the realm of dance.
 LoC's so-called "Encyclopedia" is the master finding aid for its Performing Arts collections.
 From the Name Index, for instance, one can locate resources on "Shawn, Ted."
 Among the amazing collections held by the LoC is the Katherine Dunham Collection, with Video & Motion Pictures that are viewable online, and The New Dance Group Collection (The New Dance Group, founded in 1932 by students of Mary Wigman, fostered the creation of group and mass dances expressive of the working class and, over time, offered classes utilizing the techniques of Martha Graham, Doris Humphrey, Lester Horton and Merce Cunningham.
 Choreographers included Pearl Primus, Anna Sokolow and Talley Beatty, among other luminaries.)
 SEE ALSO Historic social dance materials at LoC, featured below.

 Several items in this remarkable collection are available for rental or, occasionally, purchase.
 Caveat: many titles seem to be available only as 16mm film.
 In the main, however, items held at Ohio State University must be searched using the OSU main library online catalog; the exhaustive Dance Videos page no longer appears.
 An idea of the extent of collections is gained from the Dance, Mime, Movement web page (Theatre Research Institute).
 A Dance Film Archive page lists some OSU holdings that are available for sale.
+OSU Dance's digitization project is featured on a separate web page.

 This new resource offers a materials in a variety of media, including video, in addition to curated online exhibits.
 Under the Special Collections tab a "browse" link leads to selectable subjects like Dance.
 Using the "Media Type" filter simply select video.